Frequently Asked Questions

 Do you have any grant-writing specialties?

 We write grants for foundations and government funding, and sometimes for corporate foundations.
 We are driven by our values, which are progressive and social justice-oriented.
-We specialize in areas related to health and human services.
-This includes victim services, mental health, homeless, substance use disorders, criminal justice, disabilities, and youth services.
-RIC’s clients and experience are pretty diverse, so don’t hesitate to contact us if you want to talk further about your organization and your needs.
+We specialize in areas related to health, human services, and movement building.
+This includes victim services, mental health, homelessness and housing, substance use disorders, criminal justice, disabilities, and youth services.
+Movement building organizations tend to work on organizing, policy advocacy, voter mobilization, training, and capacity building.

 How do you typically work?